 Many of the horror musicals I have highlighted in recent weeks were either critically reviled or forgotten by contemporary culture.
 It seems that horror musicals, with the exception of The Rocky Horror Picture Show, are generally ignored, but that cannot be said of these creations.
-Since October last year, Hazbin Hotel has garnered 44 Million views, while the later Helluva Boss gained 23 million.
+Since October last year, Hazbin Hotel has garnered 44 Million views (as of writing this piece), while the later Helluva Boss gained 23 million.
 Two shows, created outside of the traditional network system, have succeeded to unprecedented levels.
 This success demonstrates that our very concept of television and distribution is changing at a remarkable pace.
 The internet has revolutionized the interface between creator and audience, making it more personal and less corporate.
 It used to be that creators had to negotiate with a monopolized industry which immediately put them at a disadvantage.
 They had no means of distribution without a relationship with that industrial middleman.
 The systems constructed by that industry, for creators to leap through, is becoming increasingly outdated.
 Hazbin Hotel is not the first series to illustrate this, it’s not even the first horror musical to do so.
-During the writers’ strike of 2008, Joss Whedon created Dr. Horrible’s Sing-Along Blog and released it for free (with a few conditions) online.
+During the writers’ strike of 2008, Joss Whedon (the famous abusive bully) created Dr. Horrible’s Sing-Along Blog and released it for free (with a few conditions) online.
 It became immensely popular, and remains so today, and that is largely because Whedon didn’t dismiss online distribution as a secondary form to TV.
 Of course, today we have Netflix and other streaming services, but these are membership only, which is opposite of what Whedon’s project and Hazbin Hotel represent.
+It’s true, Hazbin Hotel has since been picked up by A24, but it’s sister series Helluva Boss remains popular and free online.

 “Consider It an Investment in Ongoing Entertainment”